belikeadam/NLP-ASSIGNMENT---CT052-3-M-NLP/NLP_Demo_Presentation_Script(2).md

 > The text says: 'The patient went too the clinic to see there doctor.'

 > Here, 'too' should be 'to', and 'there' should be 'their'.
-These are real words used in the wrong context."
+These are real words - just used in the wrong context."

 **[Click "🔍 Check Spelling"]**

-> "The system uses bigram context analysis to detect these errors:
-> - For 'too the', the bigram probability is much lower than 'to the' (5 vs 12,730 counts in corpus)
+> "The system detects these using bigram analysis.
+For 'too the', the bigram count is only 5 in our corpus, while 'to the' has over 12,000 occurrences.
+That's a huge difference.
-> - For 'there doctor', the bigram has zero occurrences, while 'their doctor' has 4

-> The system requires a 50% improvement in bigram score to suggest a correction, preventing false positives on legitimate usage."
+> For 'there doctor', we have zero occurrences, but 'their doctor' has 4.
+The system requires at least 50% better context to suggest a correction - this prevents false positives."

 ---